paarivarik-engineer/AiQuery/README.md

 ## Features

-- Multi-database support (PostgreSQL, MySQL, Oracle)
+- Multi-database support (PostgreSQL, MySQL, Oracle) [Tested only for Postgres at the moment.
+Others on the way !]
 - Natural language to SQL conversion
 - User authentication and authorization
 - Admin dashboard